Rainbow 100: Problems

 The DEC Rainbow 100 had no general expansion bus.
-Instead, it had a number of expansion slots that could be used for a single purpose only: extra memory, graphics, rx-50 floppy controller.
+Instead, it had a number of expansion slots that could be used for a single purpose only: extra memory, graphics, RX-50 floppy controller.
 One slot was originally designed for a DMA enabled serial card, but hard disk controllers were used there instead because DEC bet wrong on which was more important.
 Univation produced an Ethernet card that could boot the Rainbow over the network for that slot.
-It stacked to allow both hard disk and ethernet in the same box, but it cost $750 which was prohibitively expensive so few Rainbows had ethernet.
+It stacked to allow both hard disk and Ethernet in the same box, but it cost $750 which was prohibitively expensive so few Rainbows had Ethernet.
 While the software incompatibilities were bad, the lack of expansion hardware flexibility was worse, and the inability to use ISA cards, despite their flaws at the time, played a significant role in the Rainbow fading from the scene.

 Legacy

 The Multi Emulator Super System can run the Rainbow-specific Windows 1.0.

-The Rainbow 100 plays a small but important role in the creation of the FidoNet system.
+The Rainbow 100 played a small but important role in the creation of the FidoNet system.
 A computer club in St. Louis was in the process of setting up a BBS system using CBBS on CP/M when they learned that DEC would be giving the club a Rainbow 100 for free.
 The group planned on starting the BBS on this machine as soon as it arrived; but, when it did, they found that the Z80 did not have access to the serial ports.
 Casting about for a new BBS platform that ran on DOS, they learned of FidoBBS and arranged to have its developer port the serial drivers to the Rainbow platform.
 This ran up considerable phone bills sending emails and file transfers between St. Louis and the developer in San Francisco, and the developer produced FidoNet as a method of automating exchanges late at night when phone rates were lower.

 Piers Anthony wrote many of his books from the '80s on his DEC Rainbow.

 The DEC Rainbow can be seen in the films Ghostbusters, Beverly Hills Cop, and Firestarter.

 Michael Paré watches a TV commercial for "The Rainbow" in The Philadelphia Experiment.